superfly/docs/reference/private-networking.html.md

 fdaa:0:18:a7b:7d:f066:b83b:2
 ```

+## Connecting to a running service via it's 6PN address
+In the `/etc/hosts` of a deployed fly app, we alias the 6PN address of the app to `fly-local-6pn`.
+So in order for a service to be accessible via it's 6PN address, they need to bind to or listen on `fly-local-6pn`.
+For example, if you have a service running on port 8080, you need to bind it to `fly-local-6pn:8080` for it to be accesible at "[6PN_Address:8080]".
+(`fly-local-6pn` is to 6pn-addresses  as `localhost` is to 127.0.0.1, so you can also bind directly to the 6PN address itself, that's also fine)

 ## Fly `.internal` addresses

 A typical .internal address is composed of a region qualifier, followed by the app name followed by `.internal`.